durrantlab/autogrow4/tutorial/TUTORIAL.md

 A tutorial is provided in the Accessory Scripts section of this document

-If using this you will need three pieces of information each explained below:

 #### Three Requirements For Custom Reaction Libraries

+Custom reaction libraries require three pieces of information, each explained below.

-##### Reaction Library .json File Contains Reactions And All Reaction Information
+##### Reaction Library .json File Contains Reactions and All Reaction Information

 Each sub-dictionary must contain the following information: